 Best Time to Fly to Amarillo

-Winters are drastically cold in Amarillo.
+Winters (December to February) are drastically cold in Amarillo.
 Snow is common from October to March and there isn't much to do in the city when it's cold.
 But, if you don't mind driving around the Texas countryside and stopping off at steak joints and cowboy ranches along the way, it's likely you'll find a cheap flight to Amarillo during the winter.

 Getting around Amarillo